-Former UND standout Brian DeVillers begins his eighth season as an assistant coach at his alma mater.
+Former UND standout Brian DeVillers begins his ninth season as an assistant coach at his alma mater.
 DeVillers’ primary role is serving as the infield coach, as well as assisting with hitters, acting as the club’s first base coach, and is the recruiting coordinator for the program.

 in 2013, senior shortstop Kris Kwak set the UND career mark for walks in 2013 in a solid all-around effort by the infield.
 Patrick Vandoorne made just two errors all season at second base and third baseman Ryan Reese was named to the All-Great West Conference Second Team.